 There are several theories about what causes endometriosis; the most common is Sampson’s Theory, also known as retrograde menstruation.
 During retrograde menstruation, endometrial cells get out of the uterus through the fallopian tubes and implant on tissues inside the abdomen, says Gretchen Glaser, MD, a physician in gynecologic surgery at Mayo Clinic in Minnesota.
 Pay attention to these endometriosis symptoms and talk to your doctor if you’re concerned.
 (Plus, learn why doctors so often miss or misdiagnose endometriosis.)

 You have pain before, during, and after your period

 Pain is the most common symptom of endometriosis.
-Pain starts a few days before a woman’s period, can last through the period, and continue for a couple of days after, says Dr. Glaser.
-Some pain associated with periods is normal, but when pain becomes unmanageable and lasts for long periods of time, it could be a symptom of endometriosis.
-“When women find that they have to stay home from school or they have to stay home from work, they’re vomiting, or that they can’t function essentially during their period, that’s a good time to get checked out,” says Glaser.
-These are other unusual period problems you should never, ever ignore.
+Pain starts a few days before a person’s period, can last through the period, and continue for a couple of days after, says Dr. Glaser.
+Some pain associated with a period is normal, but when pain becomes unmanageable and lasts for a long time, it could be a symptom of endometriosis.
+“When women find that they have to stay home from school or they have to stay home from work, they’re vomiting, or that they can’t function essentially during their period, that’s a good time to get checked out,” says Dr. Glaser.

 You’ve been struggling to get pregnant